 - Defending or settling an action or proceeding in West Virginia courts

-- Activities that only concern internal affairs, like holding meetings of managers or members
+- Activities that only concern internal affairs, like holding meetings of LLC members and/or managers

 - Maintaining bank accounts